GuilhermeRuy97/GuilhermeRuy97/README.md

 <h3>Bio</h3>

-- :bar_chart: I’m currently working on Data Analysis
+- :bar_chart: I’m currently working on Data Science
 - :books: I’m currently in a MBA ( Data Science - <a href="https://www.linkedin.com/school/icmc-usp/">ICMC</a> & <a href="https://www.linkedin.com/company/cemeai/">CeMEAI</a> )
 - 🤝  I'm open to new projects and knowledge exchange
 - 📫 Ask me about anything on Linkedin: https://www.linkedin.com/in/guilherme-ruy/